Pop! OS: Features

 Pop!_OS primarily uses free software, with some proprietary software used for hardware drivers for Wi-Fi, discrete GPU and media codecs.
 It comes with a wide range of default software, including LibreOffice, Firefox and Geary.
-Additional software can be downloaded using the Pop!_Shop package manager.
+Additional software can be downloaded using the COSMIC Store application, or on older versions, the Pop!_Shop package manager.

 Pop!_OS uses APT as its package manager and initially did not use Snaps or Flatpak, but Flatpak support was added in version 20.04 LTS.
 Software packages are available from the Ubuntu repositories, as well as Pop!_OS's own repositories.
-Pop!_OS features a customized GNOME Shell interface, with a Pop!_OS theme.
+Pop!_OS features the Cosmic Desktop, a custom interface made with Rust, with a Pop!_OS theme.

 There is a GUI toggle in the GNOME system menu for switching between different video modes on dual GPU laptops.
 There are four display modes: hybrid, discrete, compute, and iGPU only.

 There is also a power management package developed from the Intel Clear Linux distribution.
-Pop!_OS currently uses Xorg as its display manager, with Wayland available optionally.
+Pop!_OS currently uses the desktop environment COSMIC which is wayland-exclusive.

 TensorFlow and CUDA enabled programs can be added by installing packages from the Pop!_OS repositories without additional configuration required.

 It provides a Recovery Partition that can be used to 'refresh' the system while preserving user files.
 It can be used only if it is set up during initial installation.

-From the 21.04 release, Pop!_OS included a new customized GNOME desktop environment called COSMIC, an acronym for "Computer Operating System Main Interface Components" developed by System76.
-It features separate views for workspaces and applications, a dock included by default, and supports both mouse-driven and keyboard-driven workflows.
+From the 21.04 release, Pop!_OS included a GNOME-based desktop environment with custom GNOME extensions developed by System76, called COSMIC, an acronym for "Computer Operating System Main Interface Components" developed by System76.
+It featured separate views for workspaces and applications, a dock included by default, and supports both mouse-driven and keyboard-driven workflows.

-System76 stated it will be creating a new desktop environment not based on GNOME.
-This desktop environment will be written in Rust and developed to be similar to GNOME.
+From the 24.04 release, System76 switched from COSMIC using custom extensions on top of GNOME into making COSMIC a true standalone desktop environment of its own.
+This desktop environment is written in Rust and developed to be similar to GNOME.
 System76 cites limitations with GNOME extensions, as well as disagreements with GNOME developers on the desktop experience as reasons to build a new desktop environment.
-COSMIC has become a standalone desktop environment.